Dynamical thermalization, Rayleigh-Jeans condensate, vortexes and wave collapse in quantum chaos fibers and fluid of light: Discussion

-Our numerical and analytical studies of the NSE fiber light fluid dynamics in a chaotic D-shape billiard show that it is characterized by various unusual and rich phenomena.
-Above the chaos border at $|\beta| > \beta_{ch} \sim 10$ the dynamical thermalization leads to the RJ thermal distribution (\ref{eqrj}) with a formation of the RJ condensate in the ground state of linear system which fraction has about 80-90\% of total probability.
-Certain similarities between RJ and Fro\"ohlich condensates are discussed.
-We show that at $\beta > 0$ near the ground state there is a self-consistent state with a certain island of stable motion around it.
-In contrast to the Boltzmann H-theorem \cite{boltzmann1,mayer,landau} in the chaotic regime the entropy time evolution $S(t)$ is characterized by initial increase at short times and later relaxation from its maximal value to a significantly smaller value on long times in the steady-state regime that is explained by the formation of RJ condensate.
-We point that the presence of two integrals of motion, energy and norm, is at the origin of such a difference from the H-theorem formulated for systems with only one energy integral of motion.
 In absence of nonlinearity our system belongs to the systems of quantum chaos, thus having many features as in the Random Matrix Theory.
 On these grounds we argue that the dynamical thermalization induced by nonlinearity represents a generic features of such thermalization similar to those discussed for nonlinear perturbation of Random Matrix theory in \cite{rmtprl}.
 We also note that even if the phenomenon of RJ condensation in nonlinear systems has been discussed for multi-mode fibers \cite{picozzi1,picozzi2,picozzi3,picozzi2024} its origin was not associated with the emergence of dynamical chaos above a certain chaos border below which the RJ thermalization and RJ condensate are absent and dynamics is quasi-integrable as in the KAM theory.
-We attribute the so-called self-cleaning phenomenon observed in multi-mode optical fibers \cite{aplbabin,wabnitz} to the formation of RJ condensate induced by dynamical thermalization and chaos.
+We attribute the so-called self-cleaning phenomenon observed in multi-mode optical fibers \cite{aplbabin,wabnitz,fiber1} to the formation of RJ condensate induced by dynamical thermalization and chaos.
 A pictorial image of time development of dynamical thermalization and RJ condensate formation is shown in Figure~\ref{fig27}.

 In addition to dynamical thermalization at certain conditions the focusing fiber NSE (\ref{eqnse}) at $\beta <0$ can have the regime with wave collapse which in contrast to the case of open space \cite{talanov,kuznetsov} can happen even at relatively high positive energies (see Figures~\ref{fig19},~\ref{fig20}).
 In such regime there is a nontrivial interplay between chaotic component and wave collapse.
 However, the RJ condensate emerging due to dynamical thermalization does not lead to the collapse formation.